mindspore-ai/hub/mshub_res/README.md

 You can download the example markdown file in the ``examples/commit_example.md``, change the information accordingly.
 After that, you can use the check file tool in the ``tools`` to check whether this markdown file is good or not.

+#### **IMPORTANT**

+The content in the markdown file should be the same as the example file.
+For example, we use ``---`` to split the file into two parts, first one is loaded by yaml format.
+The other is markdown format.

+The ``asset`` item is the list of dicts.
+So you should total use the same pattern to write the asset.

 #### Where to put the markdown file?